loomhq/lock-exec/README.md

 {"level":"info","ts":1651558192.944402,"caller":"cmd/run.go:33","msg":"command succeeded","key":"testkey","command":"echo \"hello world\"","output":"\"hello world\"\n"}
 ```

 Once the command finishes running `lock-exec` will unlock the key.
 It also listens for os interrupts and unlocks the key before exiting.
-In the rare case where `lock-exec` exits and fails to unlock the key will remain locked for the next 24 hours.
+In the rare case where `lock-exec` exits and fails to unlock the key will remain locked for the next 24 hours (you can customize this with `--expire <duration>`).
 The key can manually be unlocked earlier using `lock-exec unlock <key>`.